 Fig: 2 Hubballi market price and arrival of Byadgi Chilli

-Figure 2 indicates the market price and arrival of Byadgi chili at Hubli market.
+Figure 2 indicates the market price and arrival of Byadgi chili at Hubballi market.
 The arrival trends of Byadgi Chilli show a gradual increase over time, with some fluctuations before a sharp surge after 2020, indicating a significant boost in production or supply.
 These fluctuations before 2020 could be attributed to market variations, climatic conditions, or policy changes.
 In contrast, modal prices remained relatively stable and low until 2018–2020, after which a sharp price increase was observed.
 This surge suggests demand-supply imbalances, inflation, policy interventions, or external market shocks.
 Despite some corrections, prices remain significantly higher than previous years, indicating sustained demand or constrained supply.
 The instability index shows similar levels of fluctuation in both arrivals and prices, suggesting that supply variations have directly impacted market prices.
 The regression fit for log (Arrival) vs. Time shows a strong positive trend, confirming that arrivals have been increasing consistently over the years, likely due to improved agricultural practices, better market access, or increased production capacity.
 However, market volatility remains, highlighting the need for strategic planning to ensure price stability and sustained growth in production.

 Fig 3.
 Price and arrival of Byadgi Chilli in Byadgi market